neajul/Hosthandleiding/content/0-0_about_this_site.md

 Maybe you're approaching this topic as an individual, or maybe you represent a small group or collective with similar ideas.
 Maybe you're looking for some recommendations for [[0-1_glossary#docker|docker]] images—or maybe you have no idea what that means.

 This publication aims to pick you up wherever it is that you are right now, and to point you in a direction where you can continue your journey towards self-hosting.
-The first version has been developed by [Lukas Engelhardt](https://lukasengelhardt.net/), [Paul Bille](https://paulbille.com/) and [Ada Reinthal](https://ada.gallery/) as part of the [Artsformation](https://waag.org/en/project/artsformation/) program and funded by [Waag](https://waag.org/en/) in Amsterdam, NL.

-The publication has been inspired by squatting manuals, texts that have codified and politicized the process of squatting since the 1970s, and that have been openly available to all that are interested.
+It's inspired by squatting manuals, texts that have codified and politicized the process of squatting since the 1970s, and that have been openly available to all that are interested.
 The authors of this publication think that setting up your own server is a political act, and no so unlike the action of squatting a house to live and work in.

 The goal of this publication is to make self-hosting, a topic that comes with several technical hurdles, accessible to a more general public and beginners, while still being a useful resource to more advanced readers.
 No prerequisites are required from the reader.